 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain the five characteristics of effective goal setting with a supervisee.
+-Name the five characteristics of effective goal setting with your supervisee.

-two ways to correct problems resulting in the supervisor-therapist relationship
+-Name two ways to correct problems resulting in the supervisor-therapist relationship and therapist-client relationship.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."

 Psychology CEUs, Counselor CEUs, Social Worker CEUs, MFT CEUs